 Our study design called for a comprehensive analysis of population-level data, yet our populations — (1) papers using data and statistics, and (2) original experiments — were embedded in a larger population of all political science and international relations publications in target journals.
 We downloaded all of the journals’ papers from 2010 to 2021.
 Once we had these papers locally, we identified the data, statistical, and experimental papers through dictionary-based feature engineering and machine learning.
-We then used public APIs, web scraping, and text analysis to identify which of the studies had replication materials.
+We then used public APIs, web scraping, and text analysis to identify which of the studies had computational reproducibility materials.
 We outline this process below.

 2.1 Phase one: gathering and classifying the papers